subscribepro/subscribepro-magento2-ext/README.md

 ## Installation via Composer

-You can install our PHP client via [Composer](http://getcomposer.org/).
+You can install our Magento 2 extension via [Composer](http://getcomposer.org/).
 Please follow these simple steps:

 1. Set up the correct path for Composer or keep Composer within Magento root.